metacpan/metacpan-cpan-extracted/distros/N/Net-Statsd-Lite/README.md

 $stats->record_metric( $suffix, $metric, $value, $opts );
 ```

-This was renamed and documented in v0.5.0 to to simplify subclassing
+This was renamed and documented in v0.5.0 to simplify subclassing
 that supports extensions to statsd, such as tagging.

 See the discussion of tagging extensions below.